Skip to content

 About this topic

-Access to services compared to need
+Access to services compared with need

 Defining and measuring access to health care is complex.
 Measures must consider the availability and supply of services as well as financial, organisational, social and cultural barriers that limit the use of services (Gulliford et al. 2002).